mixxit/docsy-example/content/en/docs/Notable NPCs/Emperor Val'Elsir.md

 # Family Name

 Val'Elsir is believed to be a word that represents the city of [Cal'Drin](https://www.fallofanempire.com/docs/locations/qylia/caldrin/) and was discovered by the Caerthians in the subterranean areas of the appropriated city.
+The dynastic name was first taken by Emperor Galamar Ra'Ern and stayed in the family until Prince Envar Val'Elsir who reverted the suranme back to Ra'Ern

-The name (and in particular the throne) was adopted by the earliest dynasties of the Mysmaal many years after the fall of the Caerthian Empire
+The name (and in particular the throne) was also adopted by the earliest dynasties of the Mysmaal many years after the fall of the Caerthian Empire

 # Recent Family Tree

-King Dominus Val'Elsir (Grandfather)
+Emperor Dominus Val'Elsir (Grandfather)

-King Anryr Val'Elsir (Father)
+Emperor Anryr Val'Elsir (Father)

-King Elaril Val'Elsir & Queen Iluna Val'Elsir (Born D'Raal)
+Emperor Elaril Val'Elsir & Queen Iluna Val'Elsir (Born D'Raal)

 ## Children

-Prince Envar Val'Elsir
+Prince Envar Val'Elsir (Emperor Envar Ra'Ern - Crowned 63022 UT)

+Prince Deuzulus Val'Elsir

 Princess Lenya Val'Elsir

-Prince Deuzulus Val'Elsir

 # Deuzulus